kilfour/QuickFuzzr/Docs/B_Reference/B_Fuzzing/Methods/FuzzrCounter.md

 # Fuzzr.Counter(object key)
-This generator returns an `int` starting at 1, and incrementing by 1 on each call.
+This fuzzr returns an `int` starting at 1, and incrementing by 1 on each call.
 Useful for generating unique sequential IDs or counters.

 **Usage:**